 Please follow these instructions carefully.
 Failure to follow instructions may make your baby ill.

-Wash hands.
+Wash hands and sterilise all utensils according to manufacturers' instructions.
 Starter packs contain pre-sterilised teats and bottles.

 Questions about feeding and nutrition?

 Our midwives, nutritionists and feeding advisors are always on hand to talk about feeding your baby.
 So if you have a question, just get in touch.